Advice from an Aberdeen wedding photographer about wedding ceremonies at Marischal College.

-But, if you've paid your deposit and now you're wondering, "How does this all work?" fear not.
+But, if you've paid your deposit at Marischal College and now you're wondering, "How does this all work?" fear not.
 I'm here to help.

 What's The Plan?
 When and Where Do We Meet Everyone?

-Your registrar will ask you and your guests/witnesses to meet them in the waiting area just inside the main entrance to Marischal College fifteen (or, occasionally, thirty) minutes before your ceremony.
-This is where I will meet you, too.
+Your registrar will ask you and your guests/witnesses to meet them in the waiting area just inside the main entrance of Marischal College fifteen (or, occasionally, thirty) minutes before your ceremony.
+Unless we've agreed otherwise, this is when and where I will meet you, too.

-If you're in town on a weekday, you can pop into the main lobby and you will see the waiting area to your left.
+If you're in town on a weekday, you can pop into the main lobby of Marischal College and you will see the waiting area to your left.

 On your right, the wall opposite the main entrance is wooden with frosted glass windows set into it - this is the Grant Room, so you don't have far to go for your ceremony.
 There is disabled access and there are toilets in the corridor outside.